Listening to the Universe with Next Generation Ground-Based Gravitational-Wave Detectors: Conclusion

 \subsection{Limitations of the study}

 The main caveat of this study is the use of the Fisher information formalism to provide measurement quality estimates.
-The formalism is well-known and tested, but can only provide estimates for Gaussian posteriors which is likely not the best assumption for the noise of these detectors; especially for signals at visibility threshold.
+The formalism is well-known and tested, see \cite{Vallisneri:2007ev} for a review of its shortcomings and \cite{Wang:2022kia,Dupletsa:2024gfl} for two approaches to improve the reliability of the Fisher-based error estimates based on Derivative Approximation for Likelihoods and the incorporation of priors for the estimates, respectively.
+Yet, the formalism only provides estimates for Gaussian posteriors which is likely not the best assumption for the noise of these detectors; especially for signals at visibility threshold.
 Further, the reliance on numerical derivatives for LAL waveforms and the numerical inversion of the Fisher matrix are sources for numerical uncertainties affecting the quoted results.
 Further, we did not examine the quality of spin measurements since the addition of such parameters in the Fisher analysis lead to a high rate of ill-conditioned Fisher matrices for which the numerical inversion is not to be trusted.

 Lastly, the chosen population distributions---chosen to be consistent with the LIGO and Virgo observations both in mass and redshift distributions---do not capture unexpected sources such as large merger populations of population III star remnants or primordial BHs at large redshifts beyond $z=10$.
-Besides, we did not include the effects of precession in the examined waveforms and populations.
+Besides, the chosen populations only include injections for which the component spins and the binary's orbital angular momentum are aligned and the chosen waveforms are non-precessing; thus the effects of spin-precession are not accounted for in the forecasts made in this study.